anthonysharpy/net-book/README.md

 ## Usage

+Simply run the command below.
 Note that if you don't use sudo, access to hugepages might get denied.

 ```
 sudo ./netbook